Patryk-Janowski/heartbleed/README.md

 #### 3. Try to steal server private key and certificate

-## Exercsice 3: Exploit using metaspoit
+## Exercise 3: Exploit using metasploit

 #### 1. Start the Metasploit console
 ```shell